threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ### Vulnerable function

-The optimize function use this function to check is an image existed https://github.com/Sonicrrrr/image-optimizer/blob/284a082b1814a846560ee1c91360bbdf3b4cb885/src/Image.php#L19
+In version 1.7.2, the optimize() function uses this function to check whether the image exists. https://github.com/Sonicrrrr/image-optimizer/blob/284a082b1814a846560ee1c91360bbdf3b4cb885/src/Image.php#L19

-However, it also triggers phar deserialization
+And it also triggers phar deserialization

 ### POC